pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

-Miss Barnett writes that the rates during this experimental period have not covered the cost of keeping the records&nbsp;{%- include pagebreak.html canvas=295 -%}&nbsp;and correspondence, but that the clerical cost may be materially lessened after the procedure has been better established.
+Miss Barnett writes that the rates during this experimental period have not covered the cost of keeping the records {% include pagebreak.html canvas=295 %} and correspondence, but that the clerical cost may be materially lessened after the procedure has been better established.
 Moreover, the clerical costs as they stand